Are pit bull dogs legal now in Denver?

 Can pit bull dogs be adopted out now by Denver Animal Shelter or other local shelters to Denver residents?

 Yes.
-Adopters of restricted-breed dogs must schedule a breed evaluation and then purchase a permit if DAP determines your dog to be a restricted-breed dog.
+Adopters of restricted-breed dogs must receive a breed evaluation for their dog and then purchase a permit if DAP determines your dog to be a restricted-breed dog.

 If I am a Denver resident and adopt a dog from a shelter other than Denver Animal Shelter that is a restricted breed, what do I need to do next?

-Please schedule a breed evaluation and then purchase a permit if DAP determines your dog to be a restricted breed.
+Please complete a breed evaluation at Denver Animal Shelter and then purchase a permit if DAP determines your dog to be a restricted breed.

 I don’t know if my dog is a pit bull.
 What should I do?

-If you are unsure of your dog’s primary breed, you can make an appointment with DAP for a breed assessment.
+If you are unsure of your dog’s primary breed, you can get a breed evaluation done at Denver Animal Shelter during 1-3pm any day of the week.
 Breed assessments cost $25.
 If your dog is determined to have a majority of the physical characteristics of the restricted breeds, you will need to follow the process for obtaining a Breed-Restricted Permit.

 If it is determined that the dog does not have a majority of the physical characteristics of the restricted breeds, the dog will be allowed in Denver without a permit.
 The owner will be provided with an official breed evaluation letter stating that the dog was evaluated by DAP.
 All dogs in Denver are required to have a rabies vaccination, city license, and be spayed or neutered, or have an intact permit.